Monitored annotation.See: Description

 </context-param>

-Step -2- Annotate all classes and/or methods you want to monitor (see Monitored
+Step -2- Annotate all classes and/or methods you want to monitor (see Monitored for

 more details).
 As step 1 configured annotation detection only for spring beans, make sure these classes are